-- 1. Associate it is understood as a person providing services to the Company based on any civil law contract, including persons representing the Company based on granted powers of attorney; - 2.
-Bribery Act it is understood as the anti-corruption law in force in the United Kingdom; - 3.
-Company it is understood as a commercial law company belonging to the Elemental Holding Capital Group; - 4.
-Compliance Department it is understood as the internal Compliance department of a given Company and if there is no such department, the Compliance department of another Company acting on behalf of the given Company; - 5.
-Employee it is understood as a natural person employed by the Company under an employment contract; - 6.
-FCPA it is understood as the Foreign Corrupt Practices Act, i.e. the American legal act governing the rules and procedures to prevent and detect corruption in the Company; - 7.
-Legal Department it is understood as the internal legal department of a given Company and if there is no such department, the legal department of another Company acting on behalf of the given Company; - 8.
-Public Official it is understood as any person performing legislative, executive, administrative or judicial duties, at any level, whether for remuneration or without remuneration, or any other person performing a public function in an agency, a public international organization, or an economic entity in which a governmental authority has a beneficial interest and/or over which such a governmental authority may exercise direct or indirect influence, as well as a political party or its member, or a candidate to a public office, as well as family members of public officials; - 9.
-Top Management it is understood as the Management Board of the Company; - 10.
-Undue advantage it is understood as benefits of tangible or intangible nature such as preferential treatment, conclusion of a commercial contract, disclosure of confidential information, cancellation of a penalty imposed in public complaint proceedings, donations, gifts, awards, invitations.
+- Associate it is understood as a person providing services to the Company based on any civil law contract, including persons representing the Company based on granted powers of attorney; - 2.
+Audit Department - it is understood as the audit department of Parent Company - 3.
+Bribery Act it is understood as the anti-corruption law in force in the United Kingdom; - 4.
+Company - it is understood as a commercial law company belonging to the Elemental Capital Group; - 5.
+Communication Department it is understood as the communication department of Parent Company; - Compliance Department it is understood as the internal Compliance department of a given Company and if there is no such department, the Compliance department of Parent Company; - 7.
+Employee it is understood as a natural person employed by the Company under an employment contract; - 8.
+FCPA it is understood as the Foreign Corrupt Practices Act, i.e. the American legal act governing the rules and procedures to prevent and detect corruption in the Company; - 9.
+Legal Department it is understood as the internal legal department of a given Company and if there is no such department, the legal department of Parent Company; - Management Board it is understood as the Management Board of the Company; - 11.
+Offshore countries it is understood as the countries and territories considered as tax havens, where tax rules are characterized by low taxes or even no taxation on foreigners and foreign capital; - 12.
+Public Official it is understood as any person performing legislative, executive, administrative or judicial duties, at any level, whether for remuneration or without remuneration, or any other person performing a public function in an agency, a public international organization, or an economic entity in which a governmental authority has a beneficial interest and/or over which such a governmental authority may exercise direct or indirect influence, as well as a political party or its member, or a candidate to a public office, as well as family members of public officials;

+13. Undue advantage - it is understood as benefits of tangible or intangible nature such as preferential treatment, conclusion of a commercial contract, disclosure of confidential information, cancellation of a penalty imposed in public complaint proceedings, donations, gifts, awards, invitations.